-- Any individuals who have any viral symptom, such as but not limited to a cough, fever, shortness of breath, runny nose, or sore throat (that is not related to a pre-existing illness or health condition) to be in isolation for 5 days from the start of symptoms.
-Workers will not return to work until you have no symptoms, or your symptoms are improving.
-Continue to wear a mask for an additional 5 days after leaving isolation - Workers with these symptoms will not come to work. - THESE REQUIREMENTS MUST BE FOLLOWED REGARDLESS OF WHETHER OR NOT YOU HAVE BEEN TESTED FOR COVID 19. - Any employee that does come to work showing any of the above symptoms, or who becomes sick while at work will be asked to leave and begin isolation at home.
-Once the employee has left all surface's they may have been in contact with must be cleaned and disinfected. - Fleet Safety International will record the names of all close contacts the sick worker has been in close contact within 3 days as this information may be necessary if the worker or client later tests positive for COVID 19.
+- 1. Any individuals who have any viral symptom, such as but not limited to a cough, fever, shortness of breath, runny nose, or sore throat (that is not related to a pre-existing illness or health condition) to be in isolation for 5 days from the start of symptoms.
+Workers will not come to work or return to work until you have no symptoms, or your symptoms are improving.
+You should wear a mask for an additional 5 days after leaving isolation to keep yourself and others safe. - Workers with these symptoms will not come to work. - THESE REQUIREMENTS MUST BE FOLLOWED REGARDLESS OF WHETHER OR NOT YOU HAVE BEEN TESTED. - Any employee that does come to work showing any of the above symptoms, or who becomes sick while at work will be asked to leave and begin isolation at home.
+Once the employee has left all surface's they may have been in contact with must be cleaned and disinfected. - Fleet Safety International will record the names of all close contacts the sick worker has been in close contact within 3 days as this information may be necessary if the worker or client later tests positive for any infection, epidemic, or pandemic occurrence.